ganbuan/CyberNotebook/README.md

 + Proper authentication (i.e. PKI)
 + Encryption (i.e. TLS)
 + Signing of exchanged messages (e.g. trusted root certificates)

+### Password Attack
+Attacks against passwords attempt to bypass authentication.
+These are usually done by:
++ Password Guessing - requires knowledge of the target (e.g. pet's name, DoB)
++ Dictionary Attack - use of a wordlist or dictionary
++ Brute Force Attack - trying all possible character combinations

 ## Cryptography
 Cryptography is used to protect confidentiality, integrity, and authenticity.
 It is the practice and study of techniques for secure communication and data protection where we expect the presence of adversaries and third parties.